apache/hudi/website/docs/faq.md

 `hbase.defaults.for.version.skip` to `true` in the `hbase-site.xml` configuration file, e.g., overwriting the config within the Cloudera manager.

+### How can I find the average record size in a commit?
+The `commit showpartitons` command in [HUDI CLI](https://hudi.apache.org/docs/cli) will show both "bytes written" and "records inserted."
+Divide the bytes written by records inserted to find the average size.
+Note that this answer assumes metadata overhead is negligible.
+For a small dataset (such as 5 columns, 100 records) this will not be the case.

 ## Contributing to FAQ

 A good and usable FAQ should be community-driven and crowd source questions/thoughts across everyone.